Introduction to Jung's method of resolution of singularities: Generalities about finite morphisms and modifications

 The construction of the blowing-up of a point may be extended from an ambient vector space to an arbitrary complex manifold.
 One may blow-up a point of it by choosing a system of local coordinates and by identifying like this the point with the origin of the vector space defined by that coordinate system.
 Different coordinate systems lead to blown-up spaces which are canonically isomorphic over the initial manifold, which shows that the blow-up exists and is unique up to unique isomorphism.

 Roughly speaking, one blows-up a point of a smooth surface by replacing it with a rational curve whose points correspond to the projectified algebraic tangent plane of the surface at that point.
 In the same way, one blows-up a point in a complex manifold by replacing it with the projectified tangent space at that point.
 More generally, one can blow-up a submanifold by replacing it with its projectified normal bundle.
 But one can still generalize this construction, and blow-up a non-necessarily smooth and even non-necessarily reduced subspace.
-The following theorem was proved by Hironaka \cite{H 64}.
-It was the first characterization of blowing-ups by a universal property.
+The following theorem, characterizing blowing-ups by a universal property, was proved by Hironaka \cite{H 64}:

 \begin{theorem} Let $X$ be a (not necessarily reduced) complex analytic space.
 Let $Y$ be a subspace of $X$, defined by the ideal sheaf $\mathcal{I}$.
 Then there exists a modification $B_Y(X) \stackrel{\beta_{X,Y}}{\rightarrow} X$ such that: